-- Conduct themselves around the school premises in a safe, sensible and respectful manner. - Arrive to lessons on time and fully prepared. - Follow reasonable instructions given by staff. - Behave in a reasonable and polite manner towards all staff and pupils. - Show respect for the opinions and beliefs of others. - Complete classwork as requested. - Hand in homework at the time requested. - Report unacceptable behaviour. - Show respect for the school environment - Show respect for the school equipment.
+- Conduct themselves around the school premises in a safe, sensible and respectful manner. - Arrive to lessons on time and fully prepared. - Follow reasonable instructions given by staff. - Behave in a reasonable and polite manner towards all staff and pupils. - Show respect for the opinions and beliefs of others. - Complete classwork as requested. - Hand in homework at the time requested. - · Report unacceptable behaviour. - Show respect for the school environment.